 Ground clearance of adventure motorcycles will fall mid-range, lower than enduro or MX bikes but taller than cruisers or sport bikes.
 The average ground clearance from the ADV bike samples above is 8.4″ / 214mm versus the Yamaha WR250f which provides a whopping 12.6″ / 320mm of ground clearance and a KTM 300 SX that gives 13.9″ / 354mm, or on the other side of the spectrum the 5.1″ / 130mm clearance available on a Honda Goldwing or Kawasaki Ninja H2.
 By offering ground clearance in that middle range, adventure motorcycles are able to offer their balance of on-road comfort with off-road capability.

-Despite the reluctance to drop and possibly scratch that new bike, an adventure motorcycle is incredibly capable of taking a good knock.
+Despite the reluctance to drop and possibly scratch that new bike, an adventure motorcycle can take a good knock.
 Off-road riding is no stranger to tips and falls, so the bike is built with this in mind.
 Many adventure motorcycles come stock with skid plates, engine guards, hand guards, and more that provide ample protection for the inevitable tip-over.
 Those of us spending more time off-road versus on will appreciate the wide variety of after-market kit to amp up the bike’s protective wear.